sbercloud-terraform/terraform-provider-sbercloud/examples/ecs/ecs-s6-with-EIP/README.md

 - 1 security group: "default"
 - one system EVS disk of "High I/O" type (SAS) and 16 GB size.

-**Please note how the list of availability zones is obtained.**

 Then EIP is created and associated with the ECS:
 - EIP bandwidth: 4 Mbit/s
 - Bandwidth charging type: by traffic.

-The example expects that one already has a key pair and a subnet.
+### Notes

+Please note how the list of availability zones is obtained.

 Please note the **sbercloud_compute_flavors** data source.
 It gets the right flavor name based on the performance type, vCPU and RAM amount required.